investigative-earth/erc/README.md

-# erc
-The Environmental Reporting Collective
+# The Environmental Reporting Collective

+Who we are
+investigative.earth

+What we do

+How to get in touch
+contact@investigative.earth